JWYSS2/UnFairMistakes/README.md

     This file contains the helper code to access the reddit api.
 It also contain the instructions on how to get reddit api credentials.

+The code used to **clean the data and prepare it** for the experiments is in the following files:

+-